ajschumacher/ajschumacher.github.io/20141117-well_used_simple_tools/index.md

 Steve Yegge has a 2008 [blog post](http://steve-yegge.blogspot.com/2008/09/programmings-dirtiest-little-secret.html) about programmers who can't touch type.
 You wouldn't think such people existed.
 But just this year, in 2014, I met such a person.

 A keyboard is probably the tool you use more than any other.
 Improve your typing.
-Then, use keyboard shortcuts so that more things become just typing.
+Then, use keyboard shortcuts so that more things become typing.

 -----